-On Saturdays, I write about my create-dates and my current creative doings and musings.
-This week I spent the date with Freddie Mercury, or rather, his reincarnation by Rami Malek in the new film, named after their most famous song.
-And got my definitive answer to the question people are always asking: What Are the Words of Bohemian Rhapsody About?
+This week I spent my create-date with Freddie Mercury, or rather, his reincarnation by Rami Malek in the new movie, named for his most famous song.
+And it led me to write this post, my answer to the question people are always asking: What do the words of Bohemian Rhapsody mean?

-Bohemian Rhapsody, the film, documents the rise of British rock band Queen, from its formation in 1970, when the four band members were at Ealing Art School together, up to the show-stealing appearance at Live Aid in 1986.
+The film Bohemian Rhapsody documents the rise of British rock band Queen, from its formation in 1970, when the four band members were at Ealing Art School together, up to their show-stealing appearance at Live Aid in 1986.

 Plaudits have rightly been showered on actor Rami Malek for his recreation of the Queen frontman, and this movie has launched a major acting career.
 Malek captures to perfection the raw, dramatic, sensitive, camp, vulnerable, crazy, self-absorbed personality of the magnificent Mr Mercury.

 Watching this film, I finally understood my attraction.
-It hit me when Ben Hardy playing drummer Roger Taylor was explaining to record executives who likes Queen, and why.
+It hit me in the scene where Ben Hardy, playing drummer Roger Taylor, describing to record executives the type of fan who liked the band.

 We're four misfits who don't belong together, we're playing for the other misfits.
 They're the outcasts, right at the back of the room.
 We're pretty sure they don't belong either.
 We belong to them.

-The creative paradox is: beneath this impulse to breach the barricades runs an equally strong longing to belong.
+The creative paradox is: beneath that impulse to breach the barricades runs an equally strong longing to belong.
 To be safe.
-To love and be loved.
+To be liked.
 To be approved of.
+To be loved.

-Nobody ever lived this conflict louder and prouder than Freddy Mercury.
-And no artwork ever explained it better than his masterpiece, “Bohemian Rhapsody.”
+People handle the conflict between these two polarities in different ways, but nobody ever lived it louder and prouder than Freddy Mercury.
+And no artwork ever explained it in more depth than the highly biographical “Bohemian Rhapsody.”

 The most he put on record was this:

-Finally, in December 1976, he told her he thought he was bi-sexual.
+Finally, in December 1976, he worked up the courage to tell her he thought he was bisexual.

 “Freddie,” she replied.
 “You're gay.”
-(A realization that, if the film is to be believed, dropped for her when she saw him with one of the few openly gay men in Britain at that time, DJ, Kenny Everett).
+(A realization that had dropped for her, if the film is to be believed, when she first saw him with one of the few openly gay men in Britain back then, DJ, Kenny Everett.)